 Germany and Iraq enjoy close and friendly relations that date back to well before the founding of the modern Iraqi state.
 Following the regime change in 2003, full diplomatic relations were re‑established with the accreditation of ambassadors in Baghdad and Berlin on 24 and 28 August 2004.
 Germany has also maintained a Consulate General in Erbil since 2009.

-Thanks to the international community including Germany, which as the second-largest bilateral donor has contributed over 2.2 billion euro since 2014, large parts of the territory liberated from IS have been cleared of mines, and basic infrastructure and public services have been restored.
-More than 4.7 million of the 6.1 million internally displaced persons have returned to their homes.
+Thanks to the international community including Germany, which as the second-largest bilateral donor has contributed around 3 billion euro since 2013, large parts of the territory liberated from IS have been cleared of mines, and basic infrastructure and public services have been restored.
+About 4.9 million of the 6.1 million internally displaced persons have returned to their homes.

 The traditionally close economic ties between Germany and Iraq could make a significant contribution to Iraq’s further economic development.
 Germany provides support for the German Liaison Offices for Industry and Commerce in Erbil and Baghdad.
 The Joint Economic Commission is co-chaired by the two countries’ economics ministers.